 The transactions with related parties are carried out at commercial terms and conditions.
 Compensation to key management personnel is on employment terms and as per the By-laws of the Company.

-Due to a related party represents amounts payable to GIG group.
+Due to related parties represents amounts payable to the GIG group.

 (All amounts expressed in Saudi Riyals thousands unless otherwise stated)

 14 Investment income